wazuh/wazuh-documentation/source/getting-started/index.rst

 Check our :ref:`Installation guide <installation_guide>` section to learn about Wazuh installation methods.

 In addition, the :ref:`Wazuh quickstart <quickstart>` lets you install all the central components on the same host using the unattended installation script with an all-in-one deployment.
-You can also check the :ref:`installation requirements <installation_requirements>` to access the hardware requirements and the supported operating systems to ensure you meet the minimum requirements before installing.
+You can also check the :ref:`installation requirements <installation_requirements>` section to access the hardware requirements and the supported operating systems to ensure you meet the minimum prerequisites before installing.

 Wazuh Cloud